tylernix/finch-docs-v2/src/pages/docs/embed-finch-connect.md

 ## Next steps

 Once you have an `access_token`, you can begin pulling data and pushing changes into your users' employment systems!
-The next step is to integrate the Finch API into your back-end.
+The next step is to start handling Finch API responses.